broker0/path_server/src/http/API.md

 `all_points` - if set to `true`, then the result of the path search will include not only the path, but also all explored points in random order.
 This allows you to explore a certain area and get all the tiles available in it.
 Default value is `false`

+`allow_diagonal_move` - allows you to enable or disable diagonal movement.
+Moving diagonally allows you to find better paths, but at the cost of slowing down twice, because each step has to check not 4 possible directions, but 8.
+Default value is `false`.

 Options not described most likely do not work.